4IRL/urls4irl/src/README.md

 > ```json
 > {
 >     "status": "Failure",
->     "message": "Unable to modify this URL.",
+>     "message": "Unable to validate this URL.",
 >     "errorCode": 3,
 > }
 > ```

 ###### 400 HTTP Code Response Body

+Indicates missing or invalid form data sent in the request.

 > ```json
 > {